Click Here Shop at Stormsurf!

 Time Zones and Processing: The time on the models is in Universal time (UTC), or the time at the Greenwich Meridian (England) also know as GMT, or simply 'Z' for short.
 It is the international standard used by all meteorological organizations.
 The models assimilate all the data that defines the current state of the atmosphere at the time they are run.
 For example let's say were are working on the 12z run of the models.
 Current readings from satellite, weather stations and a host of other sources are compiled at or near 12Z.
 That data is then fed into the super computers at NOAA and the models start crunching that data.
 It takes a few hours to calculate the 'forecast' conditions for the atmosphere out 7 days using those current readings as the starting place.
 Then the output from the weather models are run into the wave model computer simulation which takes another couple hours to compute the current and forecast state of the ocean.
 Then all that output is made available to Stormsurf, who then spends another couple of hours generating the user friendly images we all view on this site.
 The short of it is that the actual images aren't available for viewing until about 8 hours after 12Z.
 So the 00hr image (and all the rest of the forecast images) from the 12z run of the model actually become available for viewing by about 20Z.

 On top of that one needs to consider local times zones.
 If for example you lived in Sydney, Australia, they are 10 hours ahead of GMT/UTC or Z. So 0Z Monday GMT is really 10 AM Monday in Sydney Australia and 12Z Monday would be 10 PM Monday in Sydney.
 So for the time stated on the charts, just add 10 hours to calibrate for that area.
 From the perspective of one living in Sydney, the picture of the environment at 12Z Sunday (which is 10 PM Sunday Sydney time) is normally available for viewing at about 20Z which would be is 6 AM Monday.
 Everyone experiences the same 8 hours delay.
 The models are not real-time.
-Here a link to help you figure out the appropriate time zone conversions: (http://www.worldtimezone.com/).
+We have included a time zone calculator embedded in the links on all model pages down the left hand margin.
+Here an external link if you need more help in time zone conversion: (http://www.worldtimezone.com/).

 .